chalda-pnuzig/SimpleSearchableSelect/README.md

 - **`required`** (default: same as select):
     - Indicates whether the input is required.
 If not specified, the value is derived from the original `<select>` element.

+- **`placeholder`** (default: option with empty string):
+    - Indicates the placeholder to show.
+If not specified, the value is derived from the option in the select element with an empty string ('') as its value

 - **`swipeOffset`** (default: `50`):
     - Threshold for swipe gestures.
 Determines the distance a swipe must cover to trigger removal of a multiple selection.